Annual Reports

 Schools and programs in any stage of the reaccreditation process must submit an annual report.

-The single exception is for schools and programs that had initial accreditation decisions (not re-accreditation decisions) in the spring or fall of the calendar year.
+The single exception is for schools and programs that had initial accreditation decisions (not re-accreditation decisions) in the winter, spring, or summer of the calendar year.
 These schools and programs are not required to submit an annual report in December of the same year in which they received an initial accreditation decision.
 They must submit an annual report in all subsequent years.

 Yes.
 The deadline for the submission of an interim report has no bearing on the expectation that a school or program submit an annual report.